PSTN

 How Does PSTN Line Work?

-By dialing a number on your smartphone or a traditional phone, the telephone networks connect you to the receiver located nearby or overseas; and the tones you hear are actually electrical signals sent through copper wires.
+When you dial a number on your smartphone or traditional phone, the telephone networks connect you to the receiver, whether they are nearby or overseas.
+The tones you hear are actually electrical signals sent through copper wires.

-A Plain Old Telephone Service has circuits that must be open when the call is being made; this is because the signals try to reach the other end of the circuit and continue so until the person you are calling is reached.
-This is why the further you call, the longer time it takes for the signals to arrive; the far-distance calls are also more expensive because the circuits must be open longer.
+POTS requires circuits to remain open during a call.
+This is because the signals must reach the other end of the circuit and continue until the person you are calling answers.
+The further the call, the longer it takes for the signals to travel, making long-distance calls more expensive due to the extended time the circuits must stay open.

-A PBX box is a switch that directs your incoming call to any available phone at the company.
-This way, the business owns one phone number (with extensions) with numerous lines.
+When you call a company, such as a call center, insurance provider, or home service provider, they often use a Private Branch Exchange (PBX).
+A PBX is a switch that directs your incoming call to any available phone within the company.
+This allows the business to have one phone number with multiple extensions and numerous lines.
 The same switch is used when an employee makes an outbound call from the company.

 Advantages of PSTN